 Because it is a regional university that lies within the top 500 universities according to the 2016 Shanghai Ranking and it is the oldest university in the Middle East.
-2. How was the benchmark calculated?

 Percentage of faculty satisfaction with the effectiveness of scientific councils= Overall average of the scale / no. of the scale types \ (100).